 The doctoral program in biology at UAlbany has a Molecular, Cellular, Developmental and Neural Biology (MCDN) concentration

 The MCDN concentration focuses on research concepts like cell-cell signaling, the regulation of bacterial gene expression, RNA folding, cancer drug discovery and brain function.

 You will be encouraged to apply for fellowships, contribute to major scientific studies, and present your findings at conferences and symposiums.
 You will also have the opportunity to teach for at least two semesters with support to help develop your communication and presentation skills.

-Qualifying Examination – Oral defense of research proposal
+Qualifying Examination Part II – Oral defense of research proposal

 Full-Time Study in Residence